 The course has been designed so you can dip in and out when it’s most convenient for you.
 In total, there are at least 2 hours of learning within this programme, although not all elements are compulsory.

-- The fully inclusive cost is GBP£50, with full access to the resources, ideas and strategies that you can implement within your classroom.
+- The fully inclusive cost is GBP£495, with full access to the resources, ideas and strategies that you can implement within your school.

 - We accept school orders via School Purchase Order or Invoice – Please read more about school orders by clicking here.

-- Discounts are available for bulk purchases from schools or other educational establishments.
+- Discounts are available for bulk purchases from Academy chains, local authorities or districts, or a collective group of schools.
 Please click here to contact us requesting more information.

 How long have I got to complete the course?